the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter3.md

 // output: ['Robin', 'Andrew', 'Dan', 'Jordan']
 ~~~~~~~~

 Now let's have a look at the object spread operator.
-It is not ES6!
-It is a [proposal for a future ES version](https://github.com/sebmarkbage/ecmascript-rest-spread) yet already used by the React community.
+It is not JavaScript ES6.
+It is a [proposal for a next JavaScript version](https://github.com/sebmarkbage/ecmascript-rest-spread) yet already used by the React community.
 That's why *create-react-app* incorporated the feature in the configuration.

 Basically it is the same as the JavaScript ES6 array spread operator but with objects.
 It copies each key value pair into a new object.